Wine Tasting in Cape Town: A Local’s Guide

 Durbanville

-Durbanville is a suburb on the northeastern outskirts of Cape Town.
-It’s roughly a 35-minute drive from the city centre, and boasts 13 wine farms.
 It’s not as well known as the other areas that I’ve mentioned, but there are some real gems here that are definitely worth exploring.

-This wine route is much less touristy than the others I’ve mentioned, so if you want to go wine tasting like a Cape Town local, this area is perfect!
+In fact, this wine route is much less touristy than the others I’ve mentioned, so if you want to go wine tasting like a Cape Town local, this area is perfect!

 Thanks so much for reading this blog!
 I hope it helps you enjoy Cape Town’s fantastic wine to the fullest.
 For more quintessential Cape Town activities, check out the following: